zklapow/zklapow.github.com/_posts/2012-12-12-pythonic-apis-using-metaclasses.md

 Enter Metaclasses
 =================

-This problem can be solved by changing the type of the class `User` to something other than `buitlins.type`.
+This problem can be solved by changing the type of the class `User` to something other than `builtins.type`.
 This can be achieved using what is known as a metaclass.(It should be noted that the following code will only work for python 3 as the way metaclasses are handled has been changed)

 ### What is a Metaclass?